 The networks proudly displayed on the maps were devastated by 1960s cuts, but the ceramic cartography remains as a testament to both the confidence of pre-WW I Britain, and the post-Beeching railway landscape.

-In April 2023, I visited all Yorkshire’s surviving maps and replicas on public view in stations.
+In April 2023, I visited all Yorkshire’s nine maps on public view in stations: six originals and three replicas.
 I travelled by train (along the lines that survived) and bike (along the courses of those that didn’t).

 Day 1: York, Beverley, Bridlington, Hunmanby